hassanmroueh2003/home-automation-simulation/README.md

   * Relays (e.g., fan, light)
   * LEDs (visual feedback)
   * Servo motors (e.g., curtain control)
+🔧 Legacy code from the early hardware integration phase can be found in the `hardware_transition/` folder.
+These scripts provide insight into the evolution of the system before final optimization.

+During development, we initially structured each control mode (eye tracking, hand gestures, voice commands) in standalone scripts.
+As we progressed, we transitioned to a modular and object-oriented architecture.
+This involved:

+* Creating reusable Python libraries for each control mode
+* Encapsulating logic into functions and classes
+* Centralizing system control in a single main program

+The current version reflects this improved structure, while the contents of `hardware_transition/` document the steps taken along the way.

 ---
 ## 🏫 Institutional Recognition